gourlaysama/girouette/README.md

 It supports ASCII, Unicode and Nerd Fonts output with full color output.

 girouette requires an [OpenWeather API key] (free for 1 call per second).
+A default key is hardcoded for people to try things, but it will get rate limited quickly.

 ![ci](https://github.com/gourlaysama/girouette/workflows/Continuous%20integration/badge.svg?branch=master)